History

 1940

-- 116 sons attended a special camp at Camp Sunfish where the entire staff volunteered their services.
+- 116 sons attended a special camp at Camp Sunfish, where the entire staff volunteered their services.

-- The Women’s Auxiliary of the West End Y sent 18 to Camp Norval and 35 to the Indoor Camp at the West End.
+- In collaboration with the West Toronto Kiwanis Club, 90 enlisted soldiers' sons went to Westowanis Camp.
+The Women’s Auxiliary of the West End Y sent 18 to Camp Norval and 35 to the Indoor Camp at the West End.

 1941